yenwhiteoath/exocore/_wiki/mahayana_booklist.md

 ## Chan/Zen
 - The Zen Teachings of Bodhidharma
-- Platform Sutra, The: The Zem Teaching of Hui-Neng
+- The Platform Sutra of the Sixth Patriarch
 - The Clouds Should Know Me By Now: Buddhist Poet Monks of China
 - The Record of Linji: A New Translation Of The Linjilu In The Light Of Ten Japanese Zen Commentaries
 - The Mountain Poems of Stonehouse